• skip to content

 The same procedure can be used for a USB disk, just augment the above.
 If you have both an internal harddrive and a USB disk attached, the internal harddrive will be /dev/sda and the USB disk will be /dev/sdb.

-chown -R nobody /mnt/samba
+chown nobody /mnt/sda1

-chgrp -R nogroup /mnt/samba
+chgrp nogroup /mnt/sda1

-Edit /etc/config/samba to contain something like this:
+Edit /etc/config/ksmbd to contain something like this:

-config samba
+config globals

 option 'workgroup' 'WORKGROUP'

-option 'description' 'DIR-685'
+option 'description' 'ksmbd on DIR-685'

-config sambashare
+config share

-option 'guest_ok' 'yes'
+option guest_ok 'yes'

-Open case PCB front PCB back
+Open case PCB front PCB front, no shieldboxes PCB back

 • A Ilitek ILI9322 display controller for 320RGBx240 connected to a panel with the label LM918A01-1A SY-B4-091116-E0199 connected to the main PCB with a flat cable (we know this is driven by a ILI9322 from the boot messages)